stesiam/Summary-Distributions/README.md

 In Statistics one of the most common tasks is the identification of the distribution.
 Main goal of this repo is to help my fellow students by creating a list including every distribution we have ever used on Statistics' lectures.

-Ypu are free to make any additions by creating an Issue.
+You are free to make any additions by creating an Issue.